Akkibi/pages/README.md

 # EN About this portfolio

-## Unfinished project EN

-Regarding my portfolio project, I am sorry that I have not been able to **finalize** it according to your expectations so far.

-The **school workload** was very high and put a lot of my projects on the back-burner.

-However, I'm doing my best to get back to it and I'm **very motivated to finish it**.
-This project is **very important** to me and I know that it will be very useful to me when finished.

-Thank you for your patience and understanding.

 ## Portfolio EN

 I created this project in order to present his work as a web developer.
 It includes information about his experience, projects and skills.